brianjhanson/paws-effect/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.3.10 =
+* Fix: If you're experiencing an issue with your Facebook feed not automatically updating successfully then please update the plugin and enable the following setting: Custom Facebook Feed > Customize > Misc > Misc Settings > Force cache to clear on interval.
+If you set this setting to 'Yes' then it should force your plugin cache to clear either every hour, 12 hours, or 24 hours, depending on how often you have the plugin set to check Facebook for new posts.

 = 2.3.9 =
 * Fix: Fixed an issue caused by the recent Facebook API 2.5 update where the posts wouldn't display when using a brand new Access Token